- About Us

 A. Yes, we do boarding for our clients.
 We have boarding space for both dogs and cats.
 We require vaccinations to be current on all boarding pets.

 10. What are your suites like?

 A. Our dog suites are all indoor.
 The dogs are walked 3 times daily while they are boarding.
 We have Luxury or Deluxe Suites available.
 The cat boarders are housed in cat condos in a separate area away from the dogs.
-Blankets and food are provided for our boarders.
+Blankets, food, food bowls, beds, toys, water, and LOVE are provided for our boarders.